Velestino railway station: History

+Repairing the extensive damage, was estimated at between 35 and 45 million euros.
+OSE managing director, Panagiotis Terezakis, spoke of reconstruction works reaching 50 million euros, confirming at the same time that there will be no rail traffic in the effected sections of the network for at least a month.
+The devastation goes beyond the tracks and signalling, affecting costly equipment such as the European Train Control System (ETCS), which enhances rail safety.

+The line from Volos to Larissa was damaged, with extensive work needed to repair the line and resume services.
+Services between Larissa and Volos remain suspended across Thessaly’s coast until the track is repaired, with a rail-replacement bus in operation.

+In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
+Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
+OSE had overseen both infrastructure and operations until its vertical separation in 2005.
+Rail safety has been identified as a key priority.
+The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.

 Facilities

-The old station still stands but is not in regular use; as of (2021) the station is unstaffed, with no staffed booking office and just simple bus-like waiting rooms. the original track aliment has been moved, so access to the platforms is via crossing the lines.
+The old station still stands but is not in regular use; as of (2021) the station is unstaffed, with no staffed booking office and just simple bus-like waiting rooms. the original track alignment has been moved, so access to the platforms is via crossing the lines.
 The platforms have no outside seating, Dot-matrix display departure and arrival screens or timetable poster boards for passenger information.
 The station remains little more than an unstaffed halt.
 However, the station has parking facilities.

 Services

 Today, the town is served by direct lines to the rest of Greece via Larissa and is directly linked with Athens once per day, with Thessaloniki twice per day, and with Larissa 15 times a day.
 There is also a direct service to Volos and the ferries.

 The station was also the starting point of the Velestino-Kalampaka line until its closure in 1999.